-i.
-For out-of-network providers/facilities, the normal and necessary charges submitted or made for similar services or supplies provided by other providers of medical or dental services with like experience, education and training in the same geographical area.
+(i) For out-of-network providers/facilities, the normal and necessary charges submitted or made for similar services or supplies provided by other providers of medical or dental services with like experience, education and training in the same geographical area.
 The term "geographic area" as it applies to any particular service, medicine, or supply means a county or such greater area as is necessary to obtain a statistically representative cross-section of the level of charges.

-Determination of the U&C for a medicine, service, or supply shall be made by the U&C contract administrator, using the 80th percentile of all charges for the same service or supply in the geographic area based on survey data collected and maintained by the U&C contract administrator (except that the U&C for anesthesia will be a flat rate of \$95 per unit in the 2021 plan year).
+Determination of the U&C for a medicine, service, or supply shall be made by the U&C contract administrator, using the 80th percentile of all charges for the same service or supply in the geographic area based on survey data collected and maintained by the U&C contract administrator (except that the U&C for anesthesia is a flat rate).
 The "U&C contract administrator" is the entity with which the plan administrator or PPO Network has contracted to provide usual and customary rate services and access to usual and customary rate databases.